microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationidentitysyncpolicytemplate-update.md

 ## Examples

-Update the user synchronization policy settings of the template.
+Update the user synchronization settings of the template.
 For more information, see [crossTenantIdentitySyncPolicyPartner resource type](../resources/crosstenantidentitysyncpolicypartner.md).

 ### Request